unspokenrules/gcp-org-iam-audit/README.md

-# 🔐 GCP IAM Over-Privileged Account Detection
+# 🔐 GCP ORG IAM Over-Privileged Account Detection

-This tool identifies users and service accounts with **overly permissive IAM roles** across Google Cloud Platform projects.
+This tool identifies users and service accounts with **overly permissive IAM roles** across Google Cloud Platform projects within an organization.
 It detects risky roles like `roles/owner`, `roles/editor`, and `roles/viewer` that violate the principle of least privilege, then generates an actionable audit report.

 Supports scanning a **single GCP project** or an **entire GCP organization**.